-On Debian, Ubuntu, and other similar Linux distributions, it is highly recommended to install the relevant .deb packages from MariaDB's repository using apt, aptitude, Ubuntu Software Center, Synaptic Package Manager, or another package manager.
+On Debian, Ubuntu, and other similar Linux distributions, it is highly recommended to install the relevant .deb

-This page walks you through the simple installation steps using apt.
+This page walks you through the simple installation steps using apt

 We currently have APT repositories for the following Linux distributions:

-If you want to install MariaDB with apt, then you can configure apt to install from MariaDB Corporation's MariaDB Package Repository by using the MariaDB Package Repository setup script.
+to install from MariaDB Corporation's MariaDB Package Repository by using the MariaDB Package Repository setup script.

-MariaDB Corporation provides a MariaDB Package Repository for several Linux distributions that use apt to manage packages.
+to manage packages.
 This repository contains software packages related to MariaDB Server, including the server itself, clients and utilities, client libraries, plugins, and Mariabackup.
 The MariaDB Package Repository setup script automatically configures your system to install packages from the MariaDB Package Repository.

 To use the script, execute the following command: